matthiasnoback/layers-ports-and-adapters-workshop/README.md

 # Running development tools

-- `bin/run_tests.sh` to run all the tests
+- `bin/run_tests.sh` to run all the tests.
 - `bin/composer.sh` to use Composer to install extra packages, etc.
-- `bin/deptrac.sh` to analyze dependencies
+- `bin/deptrac.sh` to analyze dependencies.
+- `bin/meetup.sh` to run the CLI tool for scheduling meetups.

 # XDebug & PhpStorm